-All of these factors send a message to our body that the world we are living in is not a safe place and that the body should go into an energy-conservation mode.
+All of these factors send a message to our body that the world we are living in is not a safe place, and that the body should go into an energy-conservation mode.

-While I haven’t found any studies of thyroid antibodies in bears, thyroid hormone activity has been measured to be significantly lower in bears when they hibernate compared to when they are out and about catching fish and doing other bear things that bears do during warm months.
-This mechanism has helped them survive harsh winters when food and resources are scarce.
+While I haven’t found any studies of thyroid antibodies in bears, thyroid hormone activity has been measured to be significantly lower in bears when they hibernate, as compared to when they are out and about catching fish and doing the other bear things that bears do during warm months.
+This mechanism helps them survive harsh winters when food and resources are scarce.

-Now, we are not bears, but we have also made our own adaptations to survive difficult times.
+We humans have also made our own adaptations to survive difficult times.

+To help our species survive, the immune system has an important job to perform: to sense our environment, and to determine what is safe and what isn’t.
 The thyroid gland is also a part of this sensing pattern.
 In fact, a 2013 study found that the thyroid gland can sense danger and initiate the autoimmune response.

-Adaptive physiology is a concept that suggests that our bodies develop chronic illness to adjust to our environment and that the chronic illness serves a protective role...
+Adaptive physiology is a concept that suggests that our bodies develop chronic illness to adjust to our environment, and that the chronic illness serves a protective role.